simonwardjones/simonwardjones.co.uk/content/posts/logistic_regression.md

 | 90     | 8                | ✅ Pass       | ✅ Pass           |
 {{</table>}}

 It does this by iteratively changing the coefficients to reduce the error.
-The specifics of this is process is more complex (detailed in the next section).
+The specifics of this is process are detailed in the next section.

 ---